 Her love for Montessori learning came from researching different ways to educate her own children.
 Asma worked as an elementary assistant at a Montessori school in Charlotte and both of her children were in Primary.
 She earned her AMI Primary Diploma from Washington Montessori Institute.
 Her hobbies include baking, reading, hiking, camping and craft.

 Danielle Edwards was born in Guatemala, a beautiful country filled with family traditions and costumes.
 She moved to the United States when she was 15 and lived in Miami for 11 years.
 She moved to Georgia in 2006.
 While in Miami, she started her bachelor’s degree in early childhood education, which she later finished in Georgia.

 In 2010, she came to an Atlanta area Montessori school as an assistant and was there for eight years.
 She immediately fell in love with Maria Montessori and her philosophy.
 Watching the toddlers be independent and capable changed the way she perceived small children.
-The Montessori method became her passion and taking the AMI A to I training was the next step in her career.
+The Montessori method became her passion and taking the AMI training was the next step in her career.
 Danielle is the mother of three children.
 She loves being a part of the community at Village Montessori.

 + Meet Ms. Lola Leman (Primary Level Lead)

 Lola Leman grew up in the metro-Atlanta area and is a graduate of Village Montessori School where she attended Primary through Upper Elementary levels.
 She then went on to a local Montessori school for middle school.
 Lola graduated from the University of Mississippi with a B.A. in Psychology.
 She discovered her passion for working with children soon after graduating college.
 After working at a local Montessori school, Lola began her Montessori training at the Montessori Institute of North Texas, where she graduated in 2021.